• Skip to primary navigation

 Whangarei Marsden Wheelers

-Road Cycling in Whangarei, Northland NZ is alive and well—Whangarei Marsden Wheelers is the local road cycling club.
+Whangarei Marsden Wheelers is the local road cycling club.
 The club is friendly and open to new members.
 Beginner riders, young or old, will find the club has a wealth of experience to share, and there’s plenty to challenge the more experienced and competitive riders too!
-“We are an inclusive club and have a number of Para-cyclists, as well as having a connection with Parafed Northland.”
+The club have regular Sunday rides meeting at McKay Stadium in Kensington as well as a full calendar of road and gravel events.
+Check out their website and Facebook page for regular updates and activities.

 Whangarei has two main mountain bike parks: Parihaka and Glenbervie.
 Parihaka is the officially designated park.
 Both parks offer trails for cross-country, freeride, and downhill.
 The Whangarei Mountain Bike Club is thriving, with membership steadily growing.
 The club holds regular working bees, evening group rides, and social events, including cross-country and enduro events.
 More information can be found about the club on the website, or for more regular communication updates, follow them on Facebook.